Btodhunter/blog_posts/anchore_inline_scan.md

 ```

 ## CodeShip implementation
-Docker command execution is enabled by default in CodeShip, which allows the inline_scan script to run on the `docker:stable-git` image without any additional configuration.
+Docker command execution is enabled by default in CodeShip, which allows the inline_scan script to run on the `docker:stable` image without any additional configuration.
 By specifying the `-f` option on the inline_scan script, this job ensures that an image which fails it's anchore policy evaluation will not be pushed to the registry.
 To ensure adherence to the organization's security compliance policy, a custom policy bundle can be utilized for this scan by passing the `-b <POLICY_BUNDLE_FILE>` option to the inline_scan script.

 This job requires creating an encrypted environment variable file for loading the `DOCKER_USER` & `DOCKER_PASS` variables into your job.
 See - [Encrypting CodeShip Environment Variables](https://documentation.codeship.com/pro/builds-and-configuration/environment-variables/#encrypted-environment-variables).